reedes/vim-one/README.markdown

 be located.

-Those users seeking to manage multiple instances, such as on the screens of multiple displays, can use an explicit `--servername` to target the desired instance.
-No `--remote` commands are needed.
+Those users seeking to manage multiple instances, such as on the screens of multiple displays, can use an explicit `--servername` option to target the desired instance.
+No `--remote` option is needed.

 [mv]: https://github.com/b4winckler/macvim/blob/master/src/MacVim/mvim
 [dw]: http://derekwyatt.org/2013/12/31/coding-scala-with-vim.html